willmil11/cleanai-c/README.md

 (You need gcc installed.
 This code can only be compiled with gcc because it uses gcc only things like nested functions.
 You can still compile for windows tho because there are builds of gcc that work on windows.
 You can also cross compile if you remove "-march=native" from your command and use a cross compiler.)

 ## Version history
+- in-dev 0.0.15: Added pretraining, dataset eta, a --config-init for easy config making and other improvements, mask bug from in-dev 0.0.14 still here tho.
 - in-dev 0.0.14: many improvements, but the mask isn't having the indented effect for some reason, so i'm gonna fix that next update unless I procrastinate.
 - in-dev 0.0.13: Training is sort of working but there are many bugs that I'm fixing.
 - in-dev 0.0.12: Optimized code.